 Network & Partnerships

-A CRO can tremendously enhance the value of their core capability and experience by having useful network and partnerships.
+A CRO can tremendously enhance the value of their core capability and experience by having a useful networks and partnerships.

 - Besides their own presence, does CRO has a working partnership with other companies to complement their strengths and reach?